Written by Marcus Dawson - 31 Aug 2004

 Anglo Scottish WCML traffic.

 Virgin West Coast and Cross Country services, mostly Pendolionos and Voyagers but some loco hauled workings remain.
-Plenty of freight from EWS, Freightliner and DRS (DRS Kingmoor depot is a short distance to the south).
+Plenty of freight from DB Schenker, Freightliner and DRS (DRS Kingmoor depot is a short distance to the south).

 Environment